cividi/st-gallen-urban-indicators/README.md

 ## License

-This package is licensed by its maintainers under the Public Domain Attribution and License.
+This package and most data sources are licensed by its maintainers under the CC BY 2.0 license.

 If you intended to use these data in a public or commercial product, please check the data sources themselves for any specific restrictions, e.g. looking at the sources and licenses listed in [datapackage.json](datapackage.json).